DIAL-RPI/Trustworthiness-of-Medical-XAI/README.md

 | [Integrated Gradients (IG)](http://proceedings.mlr.press/v70/sundararajan17a/sundararajan17a.pdf) | It computes the average gradient as the input is varied from the baseline (often zero) to the actual input value. | [1] [Using a Deep Learning Algorithm and Integrated Gradients Explanation to Assist Grading for Diabetic Retinopathy](https://www.sciencedirect.com/science/article/pii/S0161642018315756).
 Ophthalmology, 2019, 126(4): 552-564. <br> [2] [Detection of Anaemia from Retinal Fundus Images via Deep Learning](https://www.nature.com/articles/s41551-019-0487-z).
 Nature Biomedical Engineering, 2020, 4(1): 18-27. <br> [3] [AI for Radiographic COVID-19 Detection Selects Shortcuts over Signal](https://www.nature.com/articles/s42256-021-00338-7.pdf).
 Nature Machine Intelligence, 2021: 1-10. <br> [4] [Weakly Supervised Lesion Localization for Age-Related Macular Degeneration Detection using Optical Coherence Tomography Images](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0215076 ).
 PloS one, 2019, 14(4): e0215076. <br> [5] [Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Cancer Diagnosis and Prognosis](https://arxiv.org/pdf/1912.08937.pdf).
 IEEE TMI, 2021. <br> [6] [Iterative Augmentation of Visual Evidence for Weakly-Supervised Lesion Localization in Deep Interpretability Frameworks: Application to Color Fundus Images](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9103111).
 IEEE TMI, 2020, 39(11): 3499-3511. <br> [7] [Explainable AI for Medical Imaging: Deep-Learning CNN Ensemble for Classification of Estrogen Receptor Status from Breast MRI](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11314/113140Z/Explainable-AI-for-medical-imaging--deep-learning-CNN-ensemble/10.1117/12.2549298.full).
 SPIE Medical Imaging 2020. <br> [8] [Assessing the Trustworthiness of Saliency Maps for Localizing Abnormalities in Medical Imaging](https://pubs.rsna.org/doi/pdf/10.1148/ryai.2021200267), Radiology: AI, 2021, 3(6): e200267.|
 | [Smoothed Gradient (SG)](https://arxiv.org/abs/1706.03825 ) | An improvement on the gradient method which averages the gradient over multiple inputs with additional noise. | [1] [Detection of Anaemia from Retinal Fundus Images Via Deep Learning](https://www.nature.com/articles/s41551-019-0487-z ).
 Nature Biomedical Engineering, 2020, 4(1): 18-27. <br> [2] [Assessing the Trustworthiness of Saliency Maps for Localizing Abnormalities in Medical Imaging](https://pubs.rsna.org/doi/pdf/10.1148/ryai.2021200267), Radiology: AI, 2021, 3(6): e200267. <br> [3] [Explainable AI for Medical Imaging: Deep-Learning CNN Ensemble for Classification of Estrogen Receptor Status from Breast MRI](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11314/113140Z/Explainable-AI-for-medical-imaging--deep-learning-CNN-ensemble/10.1117/12.2549298.full).
 SPIE Medical Imaging 2020. <br> [4] [Prediction of Lung and Colon Cancer through Analysis of Histopathological Images by Utilizing Pre-trained CNN Models with Visualization of Class Activation and Saliency Maps](https://dl.acm.org/doi/pdf/10.1145/3442536.3442543).
 AICCC 2020.|
 | [XRAI](https://openaccess.thecvf.com/content_ICCV_2019/papers/Kapishnikov_XRAI_Better_Attributions_Through_Regions_ICCV_2019_paper.pdf) | It builds on integrated gradients by starting with a baseline image and incrementally adding regions that offer maximal attribution gain. | [1] [Predicting Sex from Retinal Fundus Photographs Using Automated Deep Learning](https://www.nature.com/articles/s41598-021-89743-x).
 Nature Scientific Reports, 2021, 11(1): 1-8. <br> [2] [Assessing the Trustworthiness of Saliency Maps for Localizing Abnormalities in Medical Imaging](https://pubs.rsna.org/doi/pdf/10.1148/ryai.2021200267), Radiology: AI, 2021, 3(6): e200267.|

+## How to run the projects
+### Overview

+The whole project includes three parts
+**Part I** A case study to allow interested readers directly verify our method using provided sample data;
+**Part II** The code for training deep neural networks on the CheXpert Dataset; and **Part III** The code for generating images for evaluating relevance and resistance of different saliency methods.

+### Part I

+__Objective:__

+To allow interested readers directly verify our method using provided sample data

+__File names:__

+`Relevance_case_study.ipynb`
+*(run this file to evaluate the **relevance** of all seven saliency methods)*

+`Resistance_case_study.ipynb`
+*(run this file to evaluate the **resistance** of all seven saliency methods)*

+__Notes:__
+The two image examples are originally generated for the relevance check (observation: Atelectasis, saliency map: VanillaBP) and resistance check (observation: Edema, saliency map: VanillaBP).
+The results on other saliency methods are similar to this one as reported in our main article.
+If you would like to have more images, you can run the code included in *Part III* below to generate images for the saliency methods.

+### Part II

+__Objective:__

+To train deep neural networks on the CheXpert Dataset

+__File names:__

+`Train_NeuralNetwork_on_CheXpert.ipynb`
+*(This notebook is to train your own model on CheXpert.)*

+__Notes:__
+Users can select arbitrary model architectures (We provided DenseNet121, ResNet152 and MonileNet_V2)

+### Part III

+__Objective:__

+images for evaluating relevance and resistance of different saliency methods

+__File names:__

+`Generate_samples_for_trustworthiness_check.ipynb`
+*(run this file to generate image samples for trustworthiness evaluation)*

+__Notes:__

+1. We have provided our implementation of seven different saliency methods in `ExplModel.py`
+2. The method for generating adversarial images is in `attack.py`
+3. We directly use adversarial images generated by attacking GradCAM and IG to evaluate the trustworthiness of GuidedGradCAM and XRAI, respectively.
+4. This notebook also includes the visualization and evaluation metrics.

+### Provided models and data samples

+In **Part I**, we provide examples of both model and images so that the interested readers can directly verify our ideas without training their own model or generating image samples.
+The locations of the provided model and image samples are as follows.
+1. We provided a DenseNet-121 model trained on the CheXpert dataset in the folder of `Model_sample`.
+2. We provided 14 pairs of image samples for the relevance and resiestance evaluation (see **Part I**).
+These image samples are saved in the `Image_sample` folder.
+These image samples include the original and adversarial image pairs for evaluating both **relevance** and **resistance** of all the seven saliency methods.

+__Minimum GPU Memory requirement:__ 12GB

 ## Dataset Information